top of page

 With that English horn player, we didn't remove caffeine.
 We made it consistent.
 Same amount, same timing, same everything he did on a normal practice morning.

-And then we worked on the part that was actually creating the instability.
-How his attention moved under pressure.
-What happened in his body when the audition panel walked in.
-The thoughts that showed up right before he started playing.
+And then we worked on the part that was actually creating the instability: How his attention moved under pressure, what happened in his body when the audition panel walked in and the thoughts that showed up right before he started playing.

 Coffee stopped being the thing he was trying to manage.

 This doesn't mean caffeine is irrelevant.
-If you know that a certain amount makes you feel jittery in a way that doesn't help, that's useful information.
-You can adjust that over time, in low-stakes situations, where you're not also dealing with the added layer of an audition.
+If you know that a certain amount makes you feel jittery in a way that doesn't help, that's useful information about your physical limits.
+If you want to make a change, you can adjust that over time, in low-stakes situations, where you're not also dealing with the added layer of an audition.

 But making sudden changes on the day, or even the week of, tends to create more problems than it solves.